Key Takeaways

 What if social media breaks aren’t helping me feel better?

 Sometimes, breaks provide temporary relief but don’t address underlying issues like anxiety, depression, or mood disorders.
-Mission Connection offers flexible therapy programs, individual, group, and hybrid sessions, to help you build lasting coping skills.
+Mission Connection Healthcare offers flexible therapy programs, individual, group, and hybrid sessions, to help you build lasting coping skills.